MathiasStadler/try-out-eframe-real-time-plotting/README.md

-# Try out eframe real time plotting
+# Try out eframe real time plotting with cursor
 <!-- keep the format -->
 ## Motivation
 <!-- keep the format -->